Playing with Purpose in the Port District of Turbo

 Images courtesy of Urabá Sound System, Fundasevida and Mesa de Reconciliación, Conviencia y Paz Urabá, Bajo Atrato – Darién.

-This year, as part of the 2022 Peace Week, the entities that comprise the Reconciliation, Coexistence, and Peace Committee of Uraba and Bajo Atrato – Darien, took it upon themselves to carry out a series of activities that sought to encourage participation, dialogue, and social mobilization amongst boys, girls, teenagers, and young adults, alongside the institutions that are tasked with providing protection and safe environments that dignify life in the context of territory-focused peace building.
-This was realized by promoting picotero culture, which has been stigmatized and made a target of structural violence in the Urabá region.
+As part of the 2022 Peace Week, the entities comprising the Reconciliation, Coexistence, and Peace Committee of Urabá and Bajo Atrato – Darien organized a series of activities aimed at fostering participation, dialogue, and social mobilization among children, adolescents, and young adults, alongside institutions dedicated to ensuring protection and creating safe environments that uphold human dignity in the context of territory-focused peacebuilding.
+Central to this initiative was the promotion of picotera culture, which has long been stigmatized and subjected to structural violence in the Urabá region.

-The event was opened by Hugo Alberto Torres Marín, Bishop of the Apartadó diocese, who made an invitation to the population to learn about picotera culture, enjoy the space in a healthy way, promote reconciliation, peace, and dialogue while focusing on rebuilding those spaces as a place of respect and responsibility.
+The event was opened by Hugo Alberto Torres Marín, Bishop of the Apartadó diocese, who invited the community to learn about picotera culture, enjoy the space in a healthy way, and promote reconciliation, peace, and dialogue, all while emphasizing the importance of rebuilding these spaces as places of respect and responsibility.

-After the Bishop’s opening speech, the picós were welcomed alongside their respective crews.
-There were fifteen picós in attendance: El Gran Conde, El Retacón, Masterali, El Bendecito Music, El Comando, El Gran Tiburón, Danger Music, Triple C, Fredy Music, Firu DJ, El Gran DJ, El Profesional, Búfalo Music, Dilanthony y el Aletoso.
+Following the Bishop’s opening speech, the picós and their respective crews were welcomed.
+Fifteen picós were in attendance: El Gran Conde, El Retacón, Masterali, El Bendecito Music, El Comando, El Gran Tiburón, Danger Music, Triple C, Fredy Music, Firu DJ, El Gran DJ, El Profesional, Búfalo Music, Dilanthony, and El Aletoso.

-During the event, each picó had half an hour to talk about their own crew, describe the functioning of their sound system, make their proposal to fulfil the “Sounding with a Purpose” social precept, and finally to play their best music.
+During the event, each picó was given half an hour to present their crew, describe the functioning of their sound system, share their approach to fulfilling the “Playing with Purpose” social precept, and, finally, play their best music.

-The event continued the process that begun on the 8th of March, 2021 when the partnership between Fundación Mi Sangre (My Blood Foundation), FUNDASEVIDA, the Truth Commission, the International Organization for Migration (OIM– Organización Internacional para las Migraciones), El Gran Latido sound system, and Guache put together a Picotera/sound system session in celebration of the International Women’s Rights day.
-The event, mostly female-led, was backed by El Gran Latido sound system, who travelled from Bogotá to aid the initiative.
+The event continued the process that began on March 8, 2021, when a partnership between Fundación Mi Sangre, FUNDASEVIDA, the Truth Commission, the International Organization for Migration (OIM), El Gran Latido sound system, and Guache organized a picotera/sound system session to celebrate International Women’s Rights Day.
+The event, predominantly led by women, was supported by El Gran Latido sound system, who traveled from Bogotá to contribute to the initiative.
 The 8th of March event generated experiences and networks that eventually converged in the First Picotero Gathering, entitled Urabá Sound System: Sounding with a Purpose, in July 2021, which has been described in this previous blog.

-It is the sons and daughters of the people who faced this process of systemic violence and dispossession who have championed picotera and sound system culture as a tool for resistance and protest against the armed conflict.
-A scenario that nurtures togetherness, the curation of sonic memoirs, and the celebration of corporeal diversity through African rhythms.
+It is the sons and daughters of those who endured systemic violence and dispossession who have championed picotera and sound system culture as a tool for resistance and protest against the armed conflict.
+This cultural practice fosters unity, the curation of sonic memoirs, and the celebration of corporeal diversity through African rhythms.

-Being a space that cannot be controlled by the colonialist dynamic that the State sometimes embodies, the picotera and sound system scene and culture have been marginalized, persecuted, or made illegal in some instances.
-Some picó sessions have been affected by aspects of structural violence present in these territories.
-This has caused the practice and culture of picós to be removed from society at large, despite the fact that it has had a pivotal role in several social and cultural spaces throughout the 1990s and 2000s.
-Eventually, picós became a target for structural racism, adding to the emotional burden of generations upon generations who had inherited the wounds of the armed conflict.
+As a space resistant to the colonialist dynamics sometimes embodied by the State, the picotera and sound system culture has been marginalized, persecuted, and, in some cases, made illegal.
+Some picó sessions have been impacted by the structural violence prevalent in these territories, causing the practice and culture of picós to be pushed out of mainstream society.
+Despite its pivotal role in numerous social and cultural initiatives throughout the 1990s and 2000s, picós eventually became a target of structural racism, further deepening the emotional burden of generations who inherited the wounds of the armed conflict.

-For this reason, in the late 2010s the picós of Urabà were eventually forced to stop playing out, as several banning decrees were enforced.
-Through these regulatory decisions, the picós equipment could be seized together with the vehicles used to transport them, while owners could face severe administrative fines.
+As a result, in the late 2010s, the picós of Urabá were forced to cease public performances due to the enforcement of several banning decrees.
+These regulations allowed for the seizure of picó equipment and the vehicles used to transport them, while owners faced severe administrative fines.

-Today, a general acknowledgement that the picós’ music and culture is able to attract the youths is raising.
-As a result, the creation of pedagogical spaces centered around these sound systems, how they encourage their audience, and how they generate economic dynamics, became a priority.
-With this in mind, several forums were carried out exploring the possibility of using the picotero movement as the basis of a social initiative to benefit local communities through the prioritization of non-violent leisure spaces for young people and their families.
+Today, there is growing recognition of the ability of picós’ music and culture to engage young people.
+As a result, the creation of pedagogical spaces focused on these sound systems, their influence on audiences, and their role in generating economic dynamics has become a priority.
+In this context, several forums were held to explore the potential of using the picotero movement as the foundation for a social initiative that benefits local communities, prioritizing non-violent leisure spaces for young people and their families.

-The second Picotero Gathering: Playing with a Purpose also built on a series of initiatives held in cooperation with the neighborhood action committees, who insisted that the picotera industry could help disadvantaged young people and thus be the catalyst for actual social change amongst the youths in Urabá.
-Ahead of the event, and in parallel with promoting more picotera sessions, negotiations were carried out with Apartadó y Turbo local authorities, with the purpose of explaining the value of setting the educational processes around the picotero movement, and establishing a set of agreements between local institutions, government secretaries, the police, and the picoteros.
+The second Picotero Gathering: Playing with a Purpose built on a series of initiatives in collaboration with neighborhood action committees, who argued that the picotera industry could support disadvantaged youth and serve as a catalyst for real social change in Urabá.
+In preparation for the event, and alongside efforts to promote more sessions, negotiations were held with local authorities in Apartadó and Turbo to emphasize the value of framing educational processes around the picotero movement.
+These discussions aimed to establish agreements between local institutions, government secretaries, the police, and the picoteros.

 It is also worth mentioning that the ways this process has been carried out had a positive impact on the community.
 Fights during picó sessions have dwindled almost to the point of fully disappearing since picó MCs and attendees have established agreements to take care of the spaces of the dances in the pursuit of peaceful coexistence.
 This has become the basis for a process of reconciliation, intensifying actions and territorial activities of social mobilisation with the LGBTQ and female population.